weilonge/fathom/README.md

 * With imperative extractors, any experiments or site-specific customizations must be hard-coded in.
 Fathom's rulesets, on the other hand, are unordered and therefore decoupled, stitched together only by the **types** they consume and emit.
 External rules can thus be plugged into existing rulesets, making it easy to experiment (without maintaining a fork) or to provide dedicated rules for particularly intractable web sites.
 * Types provide a convenient way of tagging DOM nodes as belonging to certain categories, typically narrowing as the extractor's work progresses.
 A typical complex extractor would start by assigning a broad category to a set of candidate nodes, then fine-tune by examining them more closely and assigning additional, more specific types in a later rule.
 * The type system also makes explicit the division between an extractor's public and private APIs: the types are public, and the imperative stuff that goes on inside ranker functions is private.
 Third-party rules can use the types as hook points to interpose themselves.
-* Persistent state is cordoned off in typed **scribbles** on fathom nodes.
-Thus, when a rule declares that it takes such-and-such a type as input, it can rightly assume there will be a scribble of that type on the fathom nodes that are passed in.
+* Persistent state is cordoned off in typed **notes** on fathom nodes.
+Thus, when a rule declares that it takes such-and-such a type as input, it can rightly assume there will be a note of that type on the fathom nodes that are passed in.

 ## Status